exzone97/frontend-exercise/README.md

 ## Clone and Install Project

-1. You need to clone this project with `https://github.com/exzone97/frontend-exercise.git`
+1. You need to clone this project with `git clone https://github.com/exzone97/frontend-exercise.git`
 2. Install the dependencies with `npm install`

 ## Start Project